 Doctor Shopping Laws

-This article discusses doctor shopping laws in general, examples of federal and state laws, and common punishments.
+This article explores controlled substances and doctor shopping laws in general.
+It also provides examples of federal and state doctor-shopping laws and common punishments.

 Doctor Shopping: Overview

-Doctor shopping involves the use of deception and manipulation to encourage a doctor to prescribe drugs for illicit use or sale.
-Often this is accomplished by faking symptoms, withholding important information, claiming earlier refills were lost, and other tactics.
-Sometimes doctors are in on the scam, as is the case with so-called "pill mills" that are notorious for selling to addicts and dealers.
+Doctor shopping involves deception to get prescription drugs for illicit use or sale.
+Patients fake symptoms, withhold important information, and use other tactics to gain access to their drug of choice.
+Sometimes doctors are in on the scam, using "pill mills" and selling to addicts and dealers.

 Federal Doctor Shopping Law

 It is a federal crime to "knowingly or intentionally ... possess a controlled substance" unless obtained through a valid prescription.
 Under the code, the attempt or conspiracy to get controlled substances is a criminal offense.

 Individual states can prosecute drug crimes.
 All states and the District of Columbia have laws prohibiting doctor shopping.